10 Ways To Use Paper Around The House To Put The Horror In Halloween

 Halloween is a fun-filled night of the year with spooky costumes, scary stories, and lots of candy.
 Getting into the Halloween spirit doesn’t mean you need to go out and buy overpriced costumes and Halloween decorations.
 You can easily horrify your home to be a Spooktacular place on Halloween night.
 This list will give you ideas on how to make your house the spookiest in the neighbourhood, but it’s up to you to get creative.
-Once you’ve done, it’ll be time to set off on our Halloween Hunt.
-It’s all treats and no tricks.
+Don’t miss out on Love Paper Halloween, it’s all treats and no tricks!

 Never underestimate the power of a simple cut out.
 Using black paper or card, cut out the silhouette of Halloween themed characters and objects like witches, cats, crows, spiders, etc. Place them in front of windows and mirrors, atop the fireplace and tables.
 These simple cutouts can add a fun a spooky vibe to any room.
 For an extra touch, place them over lamp shades to cover the room with spooky shadows.
 The Love Paper Halloween Silhouette sheets are a great way to get you started.